UBC-MDS/DSCI522_blei7_georgejjw_coco/src/generate_report.md

 This begs a question - are darker chocolate bars simply better?
-For instance, in the eyes of the experts, are chocolate bars with 99% cocoa concentration better than chocolate bars with only 79% cocoa concentration?
+For instance, in the eyes of the experts, are chocolate bars with 99% cocoa concentration simply better than chocolate bars with only 70% cocoa concentration?

 This analysis would explore the relationship between chocolate darkness